Ppamo/openai_prompts_helper/data/commiter/prompt.md

   - list of modifications by file
 - Deletions:
   - list of deletions by file

+> AI Generated comment
 ```
 - Example:
 ```
-## Integrate with new TTS system Mimic3 API
+Integrate with new TTS system Mimic3 API

+- Added:
+  - New function sanitizeText in mimic3_api.go:
+- Modifications:
+  - scripts/run_mimic3.sh: The IMAGE version has been updated from mimic3_api:v0.1.3 to mimic3_api:v0.1.4.

 > AI Generated comment

-- Additions:
-  - Added a new function sanitizeText in mimic3_api.go:
-- Modifications:
-  - Modified In scripts/run_mimic3.sh: The IMAGE version has been updated from mimic3_api:v0.1.3 to mimic3_api:v0.1.4.
 ```